aniketvishwakarma-11/ReverseEcho/README.md

 # ReverseEcho Project

 This project demonstrates a simple client-server communication using Java.
 The server receives messages from the client, reverses them, and sends the reversed messages back.
-The communication ends when the client sends the message `dne` (which stands for "done").
+The communication ends when the client sends the message `dne` (which stands for "end").

 ## Project Structure

 ```
 /reverseecho
     ├── ReverseEcho.java  (Server code)
-    └── Client.java       (Client code)
+/ Client.java       (Client code)
 ```

 ### 1. **ReverseEcho.java** (Server)